 Use the car horn.

-Using the horn for no reason is illegal.
-However, it has never costed a traffic fine to someone.
+Using the horn for no reason is illegal in Greece, but it never cost a traffic fine to someone.

-For your safety, we recommend you to use the horn before going around the corner.
+We recommend that you use the horn before going around the corner for your safety.
 This way, drivers coming the other way will keep aside.

 Ask for normal unleaded “95”.

-There is service in all petrol stations in Greece, where they might try to sell you Super unleaded.
-You do not have to pay 10-15% more, ask for 95 Octane fuel.
+There is always service in all petrol stations in Greece, where they might try to sell you Super unleaded.
+You do not have to pay 10-15% more; ask for 95 Octane fuel.

-Unless you hire an automatic car in Corfu, you need to use the correct gear depending on the road angle and your speed.
+Unless you hire an automatic car in Corfu, you must use the correct gear depending on the road angle and speed.

-When driving uphill we recommend the use of 2nd gear, or even 1st gear if needed.
+When driving uphill, we recommend using 2nd or 1st gear if needed.

-When driving downhill, never drive in neutral or using the clutch.
-This reduces the car’s stability.
-Instead, use 2nd gear in downhill, or 3rd maximum.
+When driving downhill, never drive in neutral or by using the clutch, as this reduces the car’s stability.
+Instead, use 2nd gear in downhill or 3rd maximum.

 Mind the sign

-The sign system in Corfu is a bit tricky.
-You will not always find a sign before a crossroad, so we recommend you use a GPS system.
-At Rolandos, you can hire a a car with navigation in Corfu.
+The sign system in Corfu could be clearer.
+You will not always find a sign before a crossroads, so we recommend you use a GPS device.
+At Rolandos, you can hire a car with navigation in Corfu.

-Corfu is a verdant island and sometimes it is hard to keep signs in front of flora.
-Drive carefully and prefer to stop in every junction.
-Passing through stop sign is very dangerous.
+Corfu is a verdant island; sometimes, it is hard to keep signs in front of flora.
+Drive carefully and prefer to slow down before every junction.
+Passing through a stop sign is very dangerous.

-Drive slowly and carefully to keep safe, enjoy the nature and see more.
+Drive slowly and carefully to keep safe, enjoy nature and see more.

 Yellow traffic light

-Yello traffic light comes after green so you have time to stop before red.
-Beware that locals are usually in a hurry and will sometimes speed up to pass before red light is on.
+Yellow traffic light comes after green, so you have time to stop before red.
+Beware that locals are usually in a hurry and sometimes speed up to pass before the red light is on.

 Driving during weekend

-Many perople think that weekends are more busy on the roads.
-Well, this is not happening in Corfu.
-Of course, beaches (especially near Corfu town) are more busy in the weekend, but roads are more quiet since many locals do not have go to work or take children to school.
+Many people think weekends are busier on the roads, but this is not the case in Corfu.
+Of course, beaches (especially those near Corfu town) are more crowded during the weekend.
+However, roads are quieter since many locals do not drive to work or take their children to school.

 Gasoline VS Diesel

-Diesel engines were introduced to private use cars only the last few years in Greece.
-At Rolandos you will find diesel engines in big cars which need bigger, strong engines.
+Diesel engines were introduced to private-use cars only in the last few years in Greece.
+At Rolandos you will find diesel engines in big cars, which need bigger, strong engines.